 One good thing I learned when at the Dollar Tree is a small storage option here, there, and everywhere.
 Walk all up and down the isles.
 I found long narrow plastic containers in the kitchen utensil section and small plastic boxes in an organized container section.
 They have bright-colored containers and clear storage bin ideas.

+Whatever your needs, you'll find great options at a great price.
 Once you have a bag full of containers let's head back and start placing supplies into them.

 However, I found on their website a whole section on drawer organizers.
 They come in white and grey color and they have long rectangle boxes and smaller boxes.
 Consider purchasing a set of these Dollar Tree drawer organizers to make things easy on yourself.

 HOW TO ORGANIZE SEWING SUPPLIES IN CONTAINERS